 After enjoying a relaxing day in Strasbourg, it was time to switch hiking teams.
-Tania was leaving and my brother Tristan and my dad's cousin and her husband (though they feel like way closer family) Loek and Marina, were joining.
+My sister was leaving and my brother Tristan and my dad's cousin and her husband (though they feel like way closer family) Loek and Marina, were joining.
 We started early in the morning.
-The route wasn't too long, but first we had … Continue reading Along the Rhine, tasting more wine.
+The route wasn't too long, but first we … Continue reading Along the Rhine, tasting more wine.
 (Strasbourg, Rheinau, Bühl, Baden Baden, Karlsruhe)

 Are you new to blogging, and do you want step-by-step guidance on how to publish and grow your blog?
 Learn more about our new Blogging for Beginners course and get 50% off through December 10th.

 For the first time in months my hiking team consisted of a family member again!
 My sister was visiting me from Colmar to Strasbourg.
 As mentioned before, I think Colmar is one of the most beautiful (if not the most beautiful) towns I have ever been.
 I couldn't let me sister arrive here and start … Continue reading Wine in the Alsace / Elsass region (Colmar – Sélestat – Benfeld – Strasbourg)

 During a very relaxing day in Riomaggiore, Cinque Terre, Marlies joined.
 We drank wine and ate pizza, life was good.
 The next day we took the train back to Aulla to start hiking up the Apennines via the Via Francigena, to the Cisa Pass (Passo della Cisa).
 Rain was in the air.
 It took a … Continue reading Over the Apennines (Aulla – Pontremoli – Passo della Cisa – Cassio – Fornovo – Parma)